 2. Caregiver Benefits

 Between clinical duties, administrative tasks and keeping up with medical advances, your employees are wearing a lot of hats.
-For many, their work continue at home as well; reports show that three out of four U.S. workers have caregiving responsibilities to a parent, spouse or senior loved one.
+For many, their work continues at home as well; reports show that three out of four U.S. workers have caregiving responsibilities to a parent, spouse, or senior loved one.

 A recent research report from Harvard Business School's Future of Work Project shows that a growing "caregiver crisis" is creating millions of dollars in hidden costs for U.S. firms from employee turnover and absenteeism.

 Innovative workplaces are now offering employer-paid memberships to online caregiver resources, paid family leave, and free programs for finding and managing care.